Everything you need to know about US work visas

 The employer, in turn, must prove that he cannot find a US citizen or a green card holder for this job.
 In addition, according to the law, only an American employer can apply for a potential employee, and only he must pay all government fees and lawyer services.

 However, getting H1B is not easy.
-There is a quota for visas of this type - 65 thousand for the whole of the United States, plus 20 for thousands of visas can be submitted to holders of a scientific master's degree obtained in the United States.
-At the same time 6 800 visas from 65 thousand are allocated to residents of Singapore and Chile, according to special US trade agreements with these states.
-If they do not select all 6 800 visas, then the balance will be returned to the total.
-In addition, for example, in 2014, according to New York Times, 70% of all visas of this type were received by specialists from India - employers submitted the most applications for them.
+There is a quota for this type of visa - 65 thousand for the entire territory of the United States, plus another 20 thousand visas can be submitted to holders of a master's degree obtained in the United States.
+At the same time, 6 visas out of 800 are issued to residents of Singapore and Chile, in accordance with special trade agreements between the United States and these states.
+If they do not select all 65 visas, then the remainder is returned to the total.
+In addition, for example, in 6, according to New York Times, 70% of all visas of this type were received by specialists from India - employers have submitted the most applications for them.

-Therefore, the applicant must not just meet the high professional requirements - he must be lucky enough to be included in the number of these 85 thousands, because the number of applications, as a rule, is always much more.
-Of course, the employer must file petitions as quickly as possible - their reception begins on April 1 every year.
+Therefore, the applicant must not only meet high professional requirements - he must be just lucky to be among those 85 thousand, because the number of applications, as a rule, is always much higher.
+Of course, the employer should submit petitions as soon as possible - their admission begins on April 1 every year.

 Unapproved petitions are returned along with fees.
 Petitions submitted later are automatically rejected.
 Already on October 1, an employee who is in the H1B visa quota must begin work on a contract when he first receives a work visa.